pam-param-pam/I-Drive/frontend/uploadExplained.md

    rawFileData is either systemFile or a blob depending on whatever its a file or a thumbnail

 7) preUploadRequest is called.
-It unpacks the request, and checks if a file/underlying folders has already been created if not, it creates them, else grabs from dictionary. parent_id and file_id are appended to the fileObj property.
+It unpacks the request, and checks if a file/underlying folders has already been created if not, it creates them, else grabs from dictionary. parentId and fileId are appended to the fileObj property.

 8) uploadRequest is called, it uploads the request with onUploadProgress callbacks.